 Critical Incident Stress is the normal reaction to a sudden and unexpected event that is beyond the range of normal everyday human experience.
-On the average, 80% of people exposed to a critical incident will develop some sort of stress reaction.
-A critical incident is any event that adversely affects an employee or department and causes an increase of stress or stress reactions, immediate or delayed.
+On average, 80% of people exposed to a critical incident will develop some sort of stress reaction.
+A critical incident is any event that adversely affects an employee or department and causes an increase in stress or stress reactions, immediate or delayed.
 The most common workplace critical incidents are tragedies, deaths, serious accidents and injuries and threatening situations.

 Some people are able to cope effectively with the emotional and physical demands brought about by a natural disaster or other traumatic experience by using their own support systems.
 It is not unusual, however, to find that serious problems persist and continue to interfere with daily living.
 For example, some may feel overwhelming nervousness or lingering sadness that adversely affects job performance and interpersonal relationships.

 Individuals with prolonged reactions that disrupt their daily functioning should consult with a trained and experienced mental health professional.
 Centerstone offers appropriate mental health providers to help educate people about normal responses to extreme stress.
 These professionals work with individuals affected by trauma to help them find constructive ways of dealing with the emotional impact.